Toygarr/Toygarr/README.md

 * Specifically, work on spinal cord injuries and gait analyses of rats.
 * I'm a senior student in Computer Science at Yildiz Technical University.

-I try to find my true love in the [Path of Cognitive Neuroscience](https://github.com/Toygarr/cognitive-neuroscience).
+I try to find my true love in the [Path of Neuroscience](https://github.com/Toygarr/neuroscience).
 This repository includes my pains, tears and lots of knowledge to help you find a way to start neuroscience as a non-bio background individual.
 I mostly update daily or in a few days.

 ```"Though this be madness, yet there is method in’t."``` \- *William Shakespeare*